platformsh/demo-project/readme.md

   upsun url --primary
   ```

-2. Push a Redis service
+2. Add a Redis service

   Uncomment the `backend.relationships` and `services` block in `.upsun/config.yaml`, so it looks like the following: